Empowering Dyslexic Thinking in every workplace

 employdyslexia@madebydyslexia.org

-How to Empower Dyslexic Thinking now
+4 steps to Empower Dyslexic Thinking

 Use our FREE resources to start Empowering Dyslexic Thinking and employ the full potential of dyslexic minds, right away.
 Follow the 4 steps below to create a culture change, from top to bottom.
 Share our Employ Dyslexia guide with your entire organisation.
 And find our factsheets for employees and managers below.